-This implies that for $\operatorname{vol}g(C) = \operatorname{vol}d(C)$ in (2) and $\widehat{S}(C) = \operatorname{vol}d(C)$ in (1), the problem (2) is equivalent to (1) if we choose the same constraints.
-If one has only the constraint $\operatorname{vol}d(C) \leq \frac{1}{2} \operatorname{vol}d(V)$ both problems are equivalent to the normalized Cheeger cut.
+Note that for the choice of $\operatorname{vol}g(C) = \operatorname{vol}d(C)$ in (2) and $\widehat{S}(C) = \operatorname{vol}d(C)$ in (1), the problem (2) is equivalent to (1) if we choose the same constraints.

 Contributions of this paper.
 We show that all constrained non-negative fractional set programs have an equivalent tight continuous relaxation.
 This general result enables the integration of prior information in form of constraints into clustering and community detection problems.
 In particular, it allows us to derive efficient algorithms for problems (1) and (2).
 Our algorithms consistently outperform competing methods (Andersen & Lang, 2006; Mahoney et al., 2012).
 Moreover, we are not aware of any other methods for the above problems which can guarantee that the solution always satisfies volume and seed constraints.